StefanT12/SOLID2/README.md

 By adhering to the single responsibility principle, each class should do one thing only:

-        Terminal - processes Vehicle
+        #Terminal - processes Vehicle
-            Employee - holds employee data & functions to change it RegularLocation - prepares vehicle for embarking
+        Employees - holds employee data & functions to change it RegularLocation - prepares vehicle for embarking
+        EmbarkLocation - embarks the vehicles (multiple embark locations for multiple types of vehicles) Dock - holds the ferry & methods to change it with another ferry Ferry - holds the ferry data (places occupied/free) & methods to change it
+        FerryTrafficSimulation - simulates the ferry trafic (when one ferry is full, it will be replaced with an empty randomly generated one)

+        #RegularLocations:
               ArrivalLocation - processes the payment for embarking GasStation - refuels gas based vehicles
               RechargeLocation - recharges electric based vehicles
-                CustomsLocation - inspects the vehicles that have cargo (Van, Truck) EmbarkLocation - embarks the vehicles (multiple embark locations for multiple types of vehicles) Dock - holds the ferry & methods to change it with another ferry Ferry - holds the ferry data (places occupied/free) & methods to change it
+              CustomsLocation - inspects the vehicles that have cargo (Van, Truck)
-        FerryTrafficSimulation - simulates the ferry trafic (when one ferry is full, it will be replaced with an empty randomly generated one)